PGBBS/pgbbs.github.io/_pages/newbie.md

    reading/watching group or brown bag seminar.
 Talk to your colleagues if you want to join -- or initiate one.
 3. Introduce yourself to the admin `admin@dimis.fim.uni-passau.de` who is your contact point for any hardware/software/IT-solutions.
+If you are part of the scientific staff ("wiss.
+Mitarbeiter"), then then also:
    - Ask him to add your email to the chair's mailinglist `lehrstuhl@dimis.fim.uni-passau.de` or `mics@dimis.fim.uni-passau.de`, respectively.